 You’ve decided to take up knitting.
 Good for you!
-You’ve mastered the four basic techniques and you’re chugging along, happily knitting a little garter stitch scarf or cowl.
-Everything’s copacetic until…
+You’ve mastered how to knit and you’re chugging along, happily knitting a little garter stitch scarf or cowl.

 At some point, you might look down at your knitting and think,“Whoa!
 Why do I have so many stitches on my needle?”

 You’ve got more stitches than you cast on!
 You, my friend, have accidentally added extra stitches to your knitting.